-MAXIM may immediately terminate the employment of Mr. Emmott and/or Mr. Mitton for any reason other than just cause and within five (5) days of the termination date make the following payments and provide the following rights with respect to their share options (in exchange for them signing a full and final release in favor of MAXIM):
+MAXIM may immediately terminate the employment of Mr. Emmott and/or Mr. Mitton for any reason other than just cause, and prior to a change of control or at anytime after six (6) months following a change of control, and within five (5) days of the termination date make the following payments and provide the following rights with respect to their share options (in exchange for them signing a full and final release in favor of MAXIM):

-- (a) their pro rata Annual Base Salary earned but unpaid up to their last day of employment, - (b) a prorata bonus payment for that portion of the calendar year in which the termination occurred up to their last day of employment calculated on the basis of their then Annual Salary and a target of fifty percent (50%); and - (c) a retiring allowance equal to twelve (12) months of their Annual Salary plus two (2) months of their Annual Salary for each year of service up to a maximum of twenty four (24) months.
+- (a) their pro rata Annual Base Salary earned but unpaid up to their last day of employment, unused and accrued vacation, and reimbursable expenses, less required withholding; - (b) a prorata bonus payment for that portion of the calendar year in which the termination occurred up to their last day of employment calculated on the basis of their then Annual Salary and a target of fifty percent (50%); and - (c) a retiring allowance equal to twelve (12) months of their Annual Salary plus two (2) months of their Annual Salary for each year of service up to a maximum of twenty four (24) months.